onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 ### Differentiate functions and events (Solidity < 0.4.21)

-In [v0.4.21](https://github.com/ethereum/solidity/blob/develop/Changelog.md#0421-2018-03-07) Solidity introduced the `emit` keyword to indicate an event `emit EventName();`.
-As of 0.5.0, it is required.

 Favor capitalization and a prefix in front of events (we suggest *Log*), to prevent the risk of confusion between functions and events.
 For functions, always start with a lowercase letter, except for the constructor.

 ```sol